nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+       the file that contains the data of your previous Task Manager folder.

 ## Command Summary